 As a four year old, Holly Bull opened his season by winning the Olympic Handicap handily.
 In his next start. the Donn Handicap, he pulled up with strained ligaments.
 Jimmy Croll retired his champion immediately.
 The Donn Handicap in hindsight, became a passing of the torch from one champion to another.
 The winner of the race was none other than Cigar, who would go on to a perfect ten for ten campaign that year.
 The two had pulled away from the field and were embroiled in a personal match race, until Holy Bull unfortunately became injured, forcing jockey Mike Smith to ease the outgoing champ.

-Jimmy Croll sold Holy Bull to stand at Jonabell Farm in Lexington Kentucky.
-The farm is now owned by Sheikh Mohammed bin Rashid Al Maktoum’s Darley Stud group, the 1995 season.
+Jimmy Croll sold Holy Bull to stand at Jonabell Farm in Lexington Kentucky for the 1995 season.
+The farm is now owned by Sheikh Mohammed bin Rashid Al Maktoum’s Darley Stud group.
 At stud Holy Bull sired Giacomo, who accomplished victory in the one big race that eluded his sire, the Kentucky Derby.
-Sweet revenge for The Bull’s fans, at huge odds I might add.
+Sweet revenge for The Bull’s fans, and at huge odds I might add.

 Other stakes winners by Holy Bull include Flashy Bull (Stephen Foster Handicap), Confessional (Frizette Stakes), Bishop Court Hill (Carter Handicap), Woke Up Dreamin’ (Smile Sprint Handicap),Bull Honkie (Champion two year old filly in Ecuador), Bwana Bull (El Camino Real Derby),and Pohave (Triple Bend Breeder’s Cup Invitational).